joanseg/The-Positioning-Manual/chapters/11-Risk.md

 ## Entrepreneur - Craftspeople spectrum

-There's another way to generalize human motivation that's a bit more specific to creative professionals (which includes developers).
+There's another way to generalize human motivation that's a bit more specific to creative professionals (which includes software developers).
 It's another over-simplified spectrum.

 On one end are the entrepreneurs.
 There are lots of definitions of entrepreneur, but for services businesses I prefer to think of an entrepreneur as one who decouples their income from the time they spend working on client deliverables.
 You can do this in a variety of ways, not all of which require building a team where you leverage other people's time.
 There are plenty of entrepreneurial businesses with one person doing all the value creation and delivery, but in a way where much of that value creation is de-coupled from their time.

 On the other end of this spectrum are the craftspeople.
 They love their craft above almost everything else.
-They might be heard saying "if only I could spend all my time on my craft...".
+They might be heard saying "if only I could spend all my time on $CRAFT...".
 Or alternately, when asked what's special about their business, their response centers almost completely on their abilities as a craftsperson.

 It's tempting to elevate one of these types above the other, but that would be completely unfair and arbitrary.
 It takes both types for modern society to function and thrive.
 Both types can make excellent business owners.
 Both types can become successful specialists who build wonderful market positions.
 And neither type is more likely to have a better or more satisfying career.

 That said, entrepreneur types will usually be more flexible about how they structure their business, while craftspeople will likely be *less* flexible.
-Entrepreneurs will be less constrained by the realities of the market, while craftspeople will sometimes be more constrained by those realities.
+Entrepreneurs will be less constrained by the current realities of the market -- because they're more focused on future value creation -- while craftspeople will sometimes be more constrained by current market realities.
 This has real implications for how you choose to specialize.

 If you're on the Craftsperson end of this spectrum, you face two constraints, and certain combinations of those constraints can present a very difficult obstacle to successfully specializing.